dcaled/mint/README.md

 Paper: https://arxiv.org/abs/2108.06249

 We make MIND corpus metadata available in this repository.
-To access the news articles' headline and body text, we implement a series of scrappers, customized according to the source of the article.
+To allow the access to news articles' headline and body text, we implement a series of scrappers, customized according to the source of the article.

 ## Instructions